 “With each project, I gradually learned more and more about not only the game industry but the ‘movie’ game industry and its limited production time, which can sometimes be challenging,” said Chin.
-“My position is very hands on with the concept art done for all of the games, from characters and environments to storyboarding cutscenes and scripting cinematic camera angles.
-I am in the thick of it as they say!”
+“My Disney Epic Mickey 2 artwork was featured on conceptartworld.com.
+Working on that game was a great experience and a fun opportunity to be a part of Mickey history.”

 The artist’s journey into the video game/entertainment industry began toward the end of his junior year in the illustration program.

 “I discovered the entertainment industry was an available job field for my skills and interests,” Chin said.
-“I had befriended a few talented upper classmates determined to break into the entertainment industry and followed suit.
+“I had befriended a handful of talented upper classmates determined to break into the entertainment industry and followed suit.

 “We knew we would need to expand our knowledge and skills in areas outside of traditional illustration, so we took additional courses in industrial design and animation.
 My classmates, along with instructors such as Mike Mikos, Dave Chow, and Ben Ridgway, gave me invaluable advice and insight on what to expect in the industry.